-Best screen protectors for Fitbit Charge 3 and 4
+Protect your Fitbit Charge 3 or 4 screen with these great protectors

-Best Screen Protectors for Fitbit Charge 3 and 4 iMore 2020
+Best screen protectors for Fitbit Charge 3 and 4 iMore 2022

-Fitbit's Charge 3 and 4 are two of the most impressive fitness trackers on the market these days.
+The Fitbit Charge 3 and Fitbit Charge 4 are two of the most impressive fitness trackers on the market these days.
 Like all modern tech, though, their screens scratch, shatter and pick up dings with everyday usage.
 Thankfully, you can do something about that by using a screen protector.
 The Charge 3 and 4 share the same screen size, so these screen protectors work for both models.
 Unsure of which is right for you?
-Read on, because we have opinions.
+Read on because we have opinions.

-- Tough enough for battle: ArmorSuit MilitaryShield 4-pack
+- Tough enough for battle: ArmorSuit MilitaryShield screen protector 6-pack

-- Virtually invisible: SpectreShield Screen Protector 8-pack
+- Virtually invisible: SpectreShield screen protector 8-pack

 - Solid protection, great price: RinoGear RinoSkin Shield 8-pack